 So what should or could have been done instead?
 There are many options available which can be considered.

 - Payment under protest.
 If you dispute the invoices that are owed, you can make payment of the invoiced amount and with it send notice that you dispute the invoices owed.
 You can reserve all of your rights to continue disputing the amount owed after payment and that you paying them in no way is to be taken as admission or acceptance of your liability to pay them.
 That might not sound too palatable, paying the provider you’re in an active dispute with and then suing to get your money back from them.
-However, by taking this approach, you’ll have your boat back in your custody where you can look after it.
+However, by taking this approach, you’ll have your yacht back in your custody where you can look after it.

 - Negotiate an agreement with the marina to have the boat removed from the water and dry berthed, pending an outcome of the dispute over fees.
 If you cannot reach an agreement with the marina and legal proceedings have started about the invoices, you can apply to the court under rule 250 Uniform Civil Procedure Rules 1999 (Qld) (or similar regulation in your state) for the vessel to be preserved.
 This means taking it out of the water and dry berthed, pending determination or resolution of the legal proceedings.
 Even with dry berth, there will be some deterioration, but it will be a whole lot less than if it sinks!